kgothatso456/Understanding_depression_landing_page/README.md

 The landing page includes the following features:

 - Information about depression, its symptoms, and its causes
+- A check-in button thats takes you to the resources information if you are not okay
 - A section that provides insights into ways of coping with depression
 - Links to resources where one can seek help and support